-If you want to rent your property in Andalucia you must have a tourism license.
-Here we explain the new rules and regulations that govern all aspects of renting in Andalucia.
+If you want to rent your property in Andalucía you must have a tourism license.
+Here we explain some of the new rules and regulations that govern all aspects of renting in Andalucía.

 The regional government of Andalucia passed a law in February 2016 which came into force on May 11th 2016.
 This law covers many aspects of the private rental market.